eddiehe99/dlib-whl/README.md

 ```
 pip install dlib-XX.XX.X-cpXX-cpXX-win_amd64.whl
 ```
-The “XX” depends on your programming environment.
+The “XX” depends on your situation.